 How We Can Help

-We have developed a questionnaire to help identify reportable transactions in preparing tax returns.
 We will not evaluate whether a transaction is a reportable transaction in providing tax advice unless you specifically request us to do so.
 We can evaluate any transaction or perform additional procedures if you would like a higher level of assurance concerning the existence or status of any reportable transactions.
 If you have questions concerning the application of these rules to a specific transaction, please contact your HT tax advisor.